squidKnight/MC-IEEE-MicroMouse/README.md

 Welcome!

 This is where we will work on our code for the IEEE SAC MicroMouse competition in April of 2020.
-Until we decide otherwise, I am setting this repo as public.
+This repo is public.

 This is the repo from last year: https://github.com/R3rout3d/MicroMouseIEEEPublic

-Here are some repos made by our predecesors we might find useful:
+Here are some previous repos from our MC team:

 https://github.com/SHamblin/MC_IEEE_MM_DRIVER